Welcome to the MultiCare Patient Guide. We’ve bundled some of the most important information our patients need into one place.

 Government Requests and Law Enforcement – We can use or share health information about you:

-Lawsuits and Disputes – We may disclose your health information in response to a court or administrative order, subpoena, discovery request, or other lawful process, if you are involved in a lawsuit or a dispute.
+Lawsuits and Disputes – We may disclose your health information in response to a court or administrative order, subpoena, discovery request, or other lawful process.

 Contacting You – We may use and disclose health information to reach you about appointments and other matters.
 We may contact you by mail, telephone, or email.